codewithed/rosetta-translate/README.md

 # Rosetta Translate

-Rosetta Translate is a multilingual, multi-input translation assistant built with a modern tech stack.
+Rosetta Translate is a multilingual, multi-input translation mobile app built with a modern tech stack.
 It enables users to translate between languages using text, speech, and image (OCR) input.
 The app supports real-time bilingual conversations, translation history, saved phrases, and folder organization.
 Rosetta is designed for speed, accessibility, and privacy, with a secure backend.

 ## 🚀 Tech Stack